 In 1992 he was named the Specialty Coffee Association of America’s “Man of the Year” and received the Distinguished Service Award.
 During the same year, Dan founded Coffee Enterprises and officially added Coffee Analysts in 1994.
 In 2012 Dan received the “Lifetime Achievement Award” from the Specialty Coffee Association recognizing his contributions to the specialty coffee industry

 Dan is the President of Coffee Analysts and continues to offer senior tasting expertise as a Licensed Q-Grader.
 Dan holds a BA from Norwich University and served as a Captain in the US Army

 Spencer began his coffee career in 1994 as a Barista/Café Manager and first roasted coffee in 1995.
 His management experience includes coffee quality testing and product development, green coffee sourcing and trading, retail marketing, menu development and barista training.
-He has traveled to coffee producing countries throughout Central and South America, touring farms and mills, sourcing the world’s finest coffees.
+He has traveled to coffee producing countries, touring farms and mills, sourcing the world’s finest coffees.

-Spencer is a member of several coffee industry committees, including Chairman of the Technical Edit and Peer Review committee of the Specialty Coffee Association of America, a member of Technical & Regulatory Affairs Committee of the National Coffee Association and the Editorial Advisory Board for ROAST Magazine.
+Spencer is Chairman of the Technical Standards Committee of the Specialty Coffee Association of America, a member of Technical & Regulatory Affairs Committee of the National Coffee Association and the Editorial Advisory Board for ROAST Magazine.
 He is a founding member of the Roasters Guild and served on the first Executive Council.
-Spencer is a frequent speaker and presenter at trade conferences, has published articles on coffee topics in trade and consumer magazines, and has assisted book authors on coffee industry topics.
-He is an experienced coffee competition judge and has worked with the United States Barista Championship, the Cup of Excellence, and the first Q Auction program.
+Spencer is a frequent presenter and instructor at trade conferences, and has published articles on coffee topics in trade and consumer magazines, assisted book authors on coffee industry topics.
+He is an experienced coffee competition judge including Cup of Excellence, the United States Barista Championship, and the first Q Auction program.